 Server DNS Address Could Not Be Found [SOLVED]

 If you use Google Chrome and you’re getting the “server DNS address could not be found” error message when you try to visit some websites, don’t worry!
 It’s definitely something you can fix…

-Here are 4 options to try that have solved this problem for other Chrome users.
+Here are four methods to try that have solved this problem for other Chrome users.
 You may not need to try them all.
 Just work your way down the list until you find the one that fixes the problem.